AmoebeLabs/swiss-army-knife-card-manual/docs/tools/segarc-tool.md

 !!!
 Info "A circle for example has a start_angle of 0 and end_angle of 360"

+!!!
+Info "The arc can become an ellipse by specifying radius_x and radius_y separately"

 ##:sak-sak-logo: Extended usage

 === "Connected"